holyjak/static-jsfexpression-validator/README.md

 - fixme: -jsf20 impl. currently reuses jsf12 and re-impl. some of its classes => it might happen that the original jsf12 is loaded (based on classloader impl and jar order) - too brittle!

+-- Current limitation in Facelets: No way to detect what is value or Method expression => we try value first and method next, should autodetect somehow, min. for the standard tags and let users delcare it

 ---

 - finishing touches: